-A dirty machine head can cause skipped stitches too, so make sure you clean your machine before checking for any damage.
-If there are no scratches or dirt on the needle, but the thread tension is not right, you may need to change it.
+Also, a dirty machine head can cause skipped stitches, so clean your machine before checking for any damage.
+If there are no scratches or dirt on the needle, but the thread tension is not correct, you may need to change it.

 Lint accumulation in the bobin

 There might be too much lint built up in the bobbin case if you are having problems with skipping stitches on thick fabric.
 The best way to resolve this is to remove the lint using a small brush, which should solve this issue.

 What are three possible causes for skipped stitches in a seam?

 - Incorrect needle height

 The causes for skipped stitches can be due to poor threading, incorrect needle height, or the machine itself not being appropriately threaded.
 An incorrectly threaded machine may skip stitches because it cannot grab the bobbin thread to pull a stitch through.
 If a needle is too low, it may also prevent a stitch from being placed in the fabric for sewing.